microservices-demo/microservices-demo/docs/deployment/ecs-weave-shippable.md

   * Find the 'front-end' repo in the list and select 'Enable'

 3. Create the `front-end` CD pipeline
-  * In the microservices-demo repo, update the following values for your AWS environment:
+  * In the microservices-demo repo, you'll need to update the `shippable.resource.yml` configuration file with values from your AWS environment:
-    * In file `shippable.jobs.yml`
+    * Resource `img-front-end`
+      * Replace the Amazon ECR registry URL with the URL for your Container registry, e.g. replace the AWS account ID in this URL with your account ID and the region, if necessary - '288971733297.dkr.ecr.us-east-1.amazonaws.com/front-end'
+      * You can copy/paste this URL by selecting 'View Push Commands' on this page
+    * Resource `alb-front-end-test`
+      * Replace the value for 'SourceName' to be the ARN for your Target Group named 'frontendTESTTG'
+    * Resource `alb-front-end-prod`
+      * Replace the value for 'SourceName' to be the ARN for your Target Group named 'frontendPRODTG'
+    * If you're running in your cluster in a region other than 'us-east-1':
-      * Update the
+      * Resource `cluster-demo-ecs`
+        * Replace the value for 'Region' to be the AWS region where you're running your cluster
   * Select the 'Pipelines' tab, 'Resources' view, and 'Add Resource' button (far right)
   * In the Subscription Integrations dropdown: choose 'Add integration' and complete the fields, as follows: